 The Joy of Travelling through Airports

 Travelling through airports is, in a word, awesome!
 The first thing you need to know is when to arrive at the airport in order to catch your flight.
-Some airlines will tell you, you need to arrive at the airport 75 minutes early, which means to me, because I am a weirdo, 2 hours early.
+Some airlines want you to arrive at the airport 1 hour early, which means to me, because I’m a weirdo (my wife tells me), 2 hours early.
 I have a phobia about missing my flight.
-And something can go horribly wrong.
-You always have to think about contingencies.
+What can I say?
+And something can go horribly wrong!
+You have to have a contingency plan!
 If you’re flying international, you need to be at the airport the day before your flight departs, so dress comfortably.

 Travelling through airports will not consume your soul!

 If you love long lines, then airports are the place for you.
 Better than Disneyland.
 Lines to check in.
 Lines to drop off your baggage.
 And then the dreaded security line.
-A good suggestion is to apply for the TSA PreCheck as it will make going through the security line a bit easier and much quicker.
+A good suggestion is to apply for the TSA PreCheck as it will speed up going through security.

 Although this line moves painfully slow, just grin and bear it.
 You should not think you have time to wander off.
-For example, should your wife want to buy a bottle of water or a sandwich AFTER boarding has started, you should try not to have a heart attack.
+For example, should your wife want to buy a sandwich AFTER boarding has started, you should try not to have a panic attack.
 The line is probably long enough that she will be back before the plane takes off.
-If you’re lucky, most, if not all the other passengers have already boarded since you had to wait for your lovely wife.
-This means, you will have to check that carry-on bag because there is no more room in the overhead compartments.
-Damn it to hell.
-The whole reason you packed your bathing suit and underwear in a carry-on bag was because you did NOT want to go to baggage claim hell to wait 47 minutes for your bag to come rolling out of that dirty old conveyer belt machine.
+If you’re lucky, all passengers have not yet boarded while you waited for your lovely wife and you won’t have to check that carry-on bag.

 Helpful hints on travelling through airports

 Why would Miami International Airport call the building you’re standing in a “Terminal” and also call the gate area a “Terminal”?
 Very confusing.
 On my last flight from Miami, my gate was H5, which is located in Terminal H and also in Terminal S. What?
-How is it humanly possible for my gate to be in two completely different Terminals?
-And not even next to each other.
-Terminal A and B, maybe…if they are really close together.
-No, no that’s not it.
+How, on God’s green Earth is it possible for my gate to be in two completely different Terminals?
 Miami International Airport just wants to confuse the bejesus out of you and call everything a “Terminal”.
 By the way, Terminal S stands for Terminal South.
 Terminal H is IN Terminal South.
 I read that on a small sign somewhere in the Twilight Zone they call a Terminal in Miami.

 Laguardia Airport in New York is even better.
 Or it will be when they finish construction which has been going on since Wilbur Wright last visited New York.
 The runway is notoriously short and the planes have to take off very fast to get enough velocity to not fall into the Long Island Sound.
 My advice is to have your head firmly planted on the headrest to avoid whiplash.
 The views are amazing though, and try not to pass out from the dizziness you will undoubtedly experience.
 Landing is fun, especially in windy weather.
-On that last flight I took from Miami, the weather was perfect in the Miami area but I think Laguardia had hurricane or tornado strength winds occurring.
-Oh by the way, the pilot totally failed to mention anything about the landing and the typhoon winds in New York.
-He simply said the weather was just fine in Miami and all the way up the coast so “sit back and relax since it will be a smooth flight”.
-During our approach, the pilot had to fly pretty fast to cut through the wind and make sure the plane didn’t flip upside down.
+On that last flight I took from Miami, the pilot landed so fast, my head spun around like Linda Blair in the Exorcist.
 We whizzed by the Freedom Tower and made a sharp left hand turn 4 feet over the Sound at full speed and I am just thankful that plane had good brakes.
-I am pretty sure that was the Freedom Tower…
+I’m pretty sure that was the Freedom Tower…

 Helpful hints on travelling through airports, seriously

-There are only two things to know about LAX, Los Angeles International Airport.
+There are only two things to know about Los Angeles International Airport (LAX).
 First, it’s so big, even the cab drivers get lost trying to find the correct Terminal to drop you off.
 And second, when you land, it will take you 4 hours to go the 10 miles to your destination, mostly completely stopped in LA traffic.

 Let’s discuss Chicago O’Hare International Airport in depth.
 On second thought, let’s not.
 Don’t go there.
-It is the coldest place on God’s green Earth.
+It is the coldest place on in the globe.
 Also, your flight will be delayed because it snows 11 months out of the year.
 If you are connecting in Chicago, expect to spend the night.